-With its 90-foot-tall bell tower featuring a gold cross against a blue mosaic tile panel, the church is a noted landmark in downtown Columbia, just to the south of Ragtag’s “Hittsville” complex.
-Built in 1966, the church building is the latest incarnation of a congregation with deep roots here -- it is the second oldest church in Columbia, having started at Tenth & Broadway in the 1820s.
+With its 90-foot-tall bell tower featuring a gold cross against a blue mosaic tile panel, the First Presbyterian Church is a noted landmark in downtown Columbia, just to the south of Ragtag’s “Hittsville” complex.
+Built in 1966, the church building is the latest incarnation of a congregation with deep roots here — it is the second oldest church in Columbia, having started at Tenth & Broadway in the 1820s.
 In the Vietnam era, the church started to host the Chez coffehouse in its basement; the Chez swarmed with pickers and grinners of all kinds, becoming one of Columbia’s biggest alternative havens.
 The venue continues on an occasional basis to this day.
 In 2009, the church built a fellowship hall; in 2011, it graciously opened its doors to T/F, which it gives an international theme for the weekend.

 The Ragtag story begins in 1997 when Paul Sturtz met David Wilson at a show by Mr. Quintron at the now-shuttered Shattered nightclub.
 The last downtown movie house had gone dark, and so they concocted the Ragtag Film Society.
 Richard King opened the Blue Note to them Sunday and Wednesday nights, and they showed the first film in 1998 with a couple of “borrowed” 16mm projectors.
 Cut to three bright entrepreneurs — medievalist Tim Spence, farmer Holly Roberson and baker Ron Rottinghaus — who schemed how to make Ragtag a seven-day-a-week storefront cinema, which opened in 2000 and moved to its current digs in 2008.
 “Hittsville”, as we like to call it, was built in 1935 and first used as a Coca-Cola bottling factory and then as the Kelly Press printing plant.
-It is sometimes credited with saving Columbia, but people tend to exaggerate about such things.
+In 2013, the smaller and cozier auditorium was renamed “The Willy Wilson Theater” after the Scottish-born actor, designer, math teacher—and father of David Wilson.
+Ragtag is sometimes credited with saving Columbia, but people tend to exaggerate about such things.